Govind-Patwal/Govind-Patwal/README.md

 Finds great satisfaction in extracting insights from data that inform decision-making and drive growth, and improving code by refactoring.

 ## Technologies I Use
-- Python
-- Pandas
+- Languages: Python, SQL
-- Jupyter Notebook
-- Google Colab
-- PostgreSQL
+- Applications/Tools/Libraries comfortable with: Pandas, Jupyter Notebook, GitHub, PostgreSQL
+- Applications/Tools/Libraries familiar with: Django, Flask, Tableau

 ## Education
 - Certificate, Data Analytics, Grade A+ | University of Toronto